ProAccess/MakeMyHOAok/HOA Cert Program.md

 Initial certification
 ---------------------
 An individual seeking initial certification must pass an exam to demonstrate knowledge of essential rudiments of CID law and governance best practices.
-(See page *20*.)

 ### Regarding stringency of requirements for director certification

 Director testing requirements are modeled somewhat after California Business and Professions Code §11502 — Certified Common Interest Development Manager Criteria.
 However, whereas testing for manager certification represents an opportunity for vocational and income advancement, testing for volunteers' certification has the potential to be a barrier for essential director recruitment — already difficult for many community associations.
 Therefore, requirements for director certification are reduced from those for manager.

-Over time, stringency may evolve as we gain more experience with the program.

 <img src="./images-md/example-question.png" width="450" class="img-center">